 Vietnam - Government Overview

 Vietnam has had a series of constitutions, introduced in 1946, 1959, 1980, and 1992.
-As of late 2004, the Vietnamese constitution is regarded as the 1992 document, as amended in 2001 to continue the reform of the state apparatus, to allow more leeway to the private sector, and to promote progress in the areas of education, science, and technology.
+As of late 2004, the Vietnamese constitution was the 1992 document, as amended in 2001 to continue the reform of the state apparatus, to allow more leeway to the private sector, and to promote progress in the areas of education, science, and technology.
 The original 1992 constitution modestly downgraded the roles of the Vietnamese Communist Party (VCP) and the government in favor of reform.
 Instead of being authorized to do whatever was necessary to “build socialism,” the VCP was subordinated to the constitution and the law, while the government was assigned specific management functions under the direction of a prime minister, whose powers also were defined.
 In addition, the constitution called for a multisector economy.
 Although the autonomy of state enterprises was recognized, a role also was assigned to the private sector.
 Individuals were permitted to acquire lengthy land leases.
 Foreign investors were granted ownership rights and protection against nationalization.

 In 2001 the constitution was amended to increase the role of the National Assembly by giving it the authority to decide budget allocations and to stage votes of no confidence in office holders.
 Amendments also boosted the role of the private sector by recognizing the right to operate of any businesses not explicitly prohibited and lifting restrictions on their size.
 These revisions were intended to encourage the development of a cottage industry of individual traders and private enterprises.
 In the field of education, amendments established the goals of universal secondary education, more vocational and technical training, and easier access to education by the poor and handicapped.